The Asociación Latinoamericana de Filosofía Analítica (ALFAn) (Latin American Association for Analytic Philosophy) has the following goals:

 ALFAn is constituted by its Governing Board and its institutional and individual members.
 The Governing Board, in turn, is constituted by its president, vice president, treasurer and four additional members .
 Each member of the Board will be in office for two years and will have the possibility of only one consecutive reelection.
 The president and vice president will in all cases be from different countries.
 The treasurer will also act as secretary to the association and will be from the same country as the president.
 The four additional members must each come from a different country, but they can be of the same nationality as the president, vice president and/or treasurer.
 An Electoral Committee, appointed by the Governing Board, will be entrusted with organizing the elections.
 ALFAn regular members will be able to participate in the election for membership in the Governing Board as long as they are up to date with their membership fees, and will be able to vote in one of the following ways:

-By electronic voting or
+- By electronic voting; or

-by casting a direct and secret vote in a ballot boxes or
+- by casting a direct and secret vote in a ballot boxes; or

-the submission of a vote in a sealed envelope to the Electoral Committee on election day during voting hours.
+- by submitting of a vote in a sealed envelope to the Electoral Committee on election day during voting hours.

 Electronic votes will be cast one week previous to the association’s conference and the casting of votes in ballot boxes will take place during the first day of the conference.
 Candidates to the Governing Board must be up to date with their fees and must register their candidacy at least one month before the period for electronic voting.
 The treasurer must remind all members who are not up to date with their fees to regularize their situation at least two months before the submission of electronic votes.